-You may not believe this but missionaries are not assuming that you are going to give to their ministry.
+You may not believe this, but missionaries are not assuming that you are going to give to their ministry.
 They hope you might.
 But honestly, they have no idea where God is going to send the money from.
-All they can do is meet with folks, share their vision and wait to see what happens.
+All they can do is meet with folks, share their vision, and wait to see what happens.
 They don’t think less of you or judge you.
-They just want you to consider their option.
-Earlier I wrote an article entitle Why would I say no to a Missionary where we addressed the great opportunity to be involved as a financial and prayer partner with ministries around the world.
-But the reality is that the Lord will not lead us to support every cause we are exposed to.
-He knows and we know that we have limited resources and must be strategic with the giving money we are stewarding.
+They just want you to consider their cause.
+Earlier I wrote an article entitled “Why Would I Say “No” To a Missionary?” where we addressed the great opportunity to be involved as a financial and prayer partner with ministries around the world.
+However, the reality is that the Lord will not lead us to support every cause we are exposed to.
+He knows, and we know, that we have limited resources and must be strategic with the money we are stewarding.

 the reality is that the Lord will not lead us to support every cause we are exposed to

-I am concerned about a trend in the church- we are hiding from our support raising missionaries
+I am concerned about a trend in the church.
+We are hiding from our support-raising missionaries.

-What should I do if I don’t feel led to support their ministry.
+What should I do if I don’t feel led to support their ministry?

 5) Practice the Golden Rule.
 Reverse roles with them.
 Imagine yourself on the other side of the table.
-What if God had called you to raise support and serve Him in this kind of role.
+What if God had called you to raise support and serve Him in this kind of role?
 How would you want other believers to respond to you?
 Treat others as you want to be treated.

 Tim Howington is Executive Vice President for Freedom 5:one and is one of our Financial Life Coaches.
-He lives with his wife Terri and son Josh in Rogers Arkansas.
+He lives with his wife, Terri, and son, Josh, in Rogers, Arkansas.